-Chinese domestic urea price and export tax set the global floor price

-Source: China Fertilizer Market Week, International publications

-Domestic price and taxation set the floor price from China

-Selling domestically is the alternative to exporting for a Chinese producer.
-The domestic price level with added tax can therefore be considered a floor price level for urea in international markets.
+Domestic price and currency set the floor price from China Selling domestically is the alternative to exporting for a Chinese producer.
+The domestic price level and currency sets the floor price for Chinese exports.
+But due to the reduced need for Chinese urea in the global market, due to capacity expansions elsewhere, there are periods where global pricing disconnects from the Chinese export price.

-Ammonium nitrate (AN, 33.5% nitrogen) and Calcium ammonium nitrate (CAN, 27% nitrogen) are the main nitrate fertilizer products

-Nitrates production decreased to 20.1 million tonnes in 2015, down 2.7% from 2014.
-Production of AN dropped by 2.2%, while production of CAN/MAN dropped by 4.8%.
-During the years 2005-2015, nitrates production grew on average at 2.1% per year.

-Russia is the largest producer and exporter of nitrates, followed by the USA and China.
+Ammonium nitrate (AN, 33.5% nitrogen) and Calcium ammonium nitrate (CAN, 27% nitrogen) are the main nitrate fertilizer products Nitrate production increased to 20.4 million tonnes N in 2016, up 0.9% from 2015.
+Production of AN increased by 1.4%, while production of CAN/MAN dropped by 1%.
+During the years 2006-2016, nitrates production grew on average at 2.0% per year.
+Russia is the largest producer of nitrates, followed by the USA and China.
 AN solution for UAN production is included in the US figures.
-Compared to 2014, China, South Africa and Turkey were the main contributors to the production decline.
-With the ban on nitrate fertilizer production in Turkey, production dropped in 2015.
-In the case of China and South Africa, the decline can to a large extent be blamed on poor market for explosives applications.

-Nitrates (AN/CAN) is mainly a European product and contains only 27-34% nitrogen making it less attractive to transport.

-Calcium Nitrate provides soluble and strength-building calcium, alongside nitrate-N (15.5%).
+Nitrates (AN/CAN) is biases towards Europe, and contains only 27-34% nitrogen making it less attractive to transport than urea.
+Calcium Nitrate (CN) provides soluble and strength-building calcium and nitrate-N (15.5%).
 Calcium Nitrate is mainly applied to cash crops, such as fruit and vegetables as calcium is good for rooting, stress-free growth, strong cell walls, improved fruit quality and better storage.

-Nitrates are products with a nitrate content of 50 % or more

-N fertilizer N content Nitrate (% of total N) Other nutrients

-CAN (calcium ammonium nitrate) 27% 50% 4% MgO

-AN (ammonium nitrate) 34% 50%

-NPK various about 50% P&K

-CN (calcium nitrate) 15.5% 93% 19% Ca

-Urea 46% 0%

-UAN (liquid urea ammonium nitrate) 28% 25%

-ASN (ammonium sulfate nitrate) 26% 25% 13% S

-AS (ammonium sulfate) 21% 0% 24% S

-There are several types of nitrogen fertilizers, from urea to straight nitrate fertilizers

-Nitrates are defined as products containing 50% of the nitrogen in the form of nitrate.
+Nitrates are products with a nitrate content of 50 % or more N Content Other nutrients 27% 50% 4% MgO 33.5% 50% various about 50% Р&К 15.5% 93% 19% Ca 46% 0% 28% 25% 26% 25% 13% S 21% 0% 24% S 27% 33.5% various 15.5% 46% 28% 26% 21% 27% 50% 33.5% 50% various about 50% 15.5% 93% 46% 0% 28% 25% 26% 25% 21% 0% There are several types of nitrogen fertilizers, from urea to straight nitrate fertilizers Nitrates are defined as products containing 50% of the nitrogen in the form of nitrate.
 Nitrate-based fertilizers are the most efficient and most reliable nitrogen source available.
 In addition, these products have a significant lower environmental impact than urea-based products through better control of leaching, lower volatilization and a lower life cycle carbon footprint.

-Nitrate is immediately and easily taken up by plants

-Ammonia $(NH_3)$ is the basis for all nitrogen fertilizers and it contains the highest amount of nitrogen (82%).
+VARA Nitrate is immediately and easily taken up by plants Ammonia (NH_3) is the basis for all nitrogen fertilizers and it contains the highest amount of nitrogen (82%).
 Ammonia can be applied directly to the soil, but for several reasons, including environmental, it is common to further process ammonia into, e.g., urea or nitrates before application.
-If ammonia is applied directly to the soil, it must be converted to ammonium $(NH_4)$ and nitrate before plants can use it as a source of nitrogen.
+If ammonia is applied directly to the soil, it must be converted to ammonium (NH_4) and nitrate before plants can use it as a source of nitrogen.
 While ammonium and nitrate are readily available to plants, urea first needs to be transformed to ammonium and then to nitrate.
 The transformation process is dependent upon many environmental and biological factors.
 E.g., under low temperatures and low pH (as seen in Europe), urea transformation is slow and difficult to predict with resulting nitrogen and efficiency losses.
 Nitrates, in comparison, are readily absorbed by the plants with minimum losses.
 Therefore, nitrates are widely regarded as a quality nitrogen fertilizer for European agricultural conditions.
 This is reflected in their large market share.

-Urea and UAN underperformance compared with ammonium nitrate

-Trial results for arable crops (cereals, UK)
+Urea and UAN underperformance compared with ammonium nitrate Trial results for arable crops (cereals, UK)